 Be prepared and keep your pet safe.

 We humans associate fireworks with celebration.
-But for many of our four-legged friends, events like Bonfire Night, New Year’s Eve and Diwali are some of the most terrifying and miserable times of the year.
+But for many of our pets, events like Bonfire Night, New Year’s Eve and Diwali are some of the most terrifying and miserable times of the year, sometimes with tragic consequences.

 Many dogs are so frightened of fireworks that they end up putting themselves in life-threatening situations.
 Our advice article offers tips on how to keep scared dogs safe.Read more